Lucretia/aplug/README.md

 ## TODO

 1. Make the API nicer to work with.
-2. Possibly put the Runner procedures into separates where ```pragma Restrictions``` can be added in a nice way?
-   * Find out what real time restrictions are required here.
-   * The restrictions inside the separate seem to apply to the whole package!!
-3. Finish the Amplifier example.
+2. Finish the Amplifier example.
-4. Port the other LADSPA examples.
+3. Port the other LADSPA examples.

+### Note!

+Ada's ```pragma Restrictions``` as implemented by GNAT are partition wide and so, the LADSPA *run* callbacks cannot be restricted by the compiler.

 # Building